ROCm/MIVisionX/README.md

 * [amd_migraphx](amd_openvx_extensions/amd_migraphx/README.md): AMD MIGraphX extension integrates the <a href="https://github.com/ROCmSoftwarePlatform/AMDMIGraphX#amd-migraphx" target="_blank"> AMD's MIGraphx </a> into an OpenVX graph.
 This extension allows developers to combine the vision funcions in OpenVX with the MIGraphX and build an end-to-end application for inference.
 * [amd_nn](amd_openvx_extensions/amd_nn/README.md): OpenVX neural network module
 * [amd_opencv](amd_openvx_extensions/amd_opencv/README.md): OpenVX module that implements a mechanism to access OpenCV functionality as OpenVX kernels
-* [amd_rpp](amd_openvx_extensions/amd_rpp/README.md): OpenVX extension providing an interface to some of the [RPP](https://github.com/ROCm/rpp)'s (ROCm Performance Primitives) functions.
-This extension is used to enable [rocAL](rocAL/README.md) to perform image augmentation.
+* [amd_rpp](amd_openvx_extensions/amd_rpp/README.md): OpenVX extension providing an interface to some of the [ROCm Performance Primitives](https://github.com/ROCm/rpp) (RPP) functions.
+This extension enables [rocAL](rocAL/README.md) to perform image augmentation.
 * [amd_winml](amd_openvx_extensions/amd_winml/README.md): AMD WinML extension will allow developers to import a pre-trained ONNX model into an OpenVX graph and add hundreds of different pre & post processing `vision` / `generic` / `user-defined` functions, available in OpenVX and OpenCV interop, to the input and output of the neural net model.
-This will allow developers to build an end to end application for inference.
+This extension aims to help developers to build an end to end application for inference.

 ## Applications

-MIVisionX has several [applications](apps/README.md#applications) built on top of OpenVX modules, it uses AMD optimized libraries to build applications that can be used to prototype or use as a model to develop products.
+MIVisionX has several [applications](apps/README.md#applications) built on top of OpenVX modules.
+These applications can serve as excellent prototypes and samples for developers to build upon.

 <p align="center"><img width="90%" src="https://raw.githubusercontent.com/ROCm/MIVisionX/master/docs/data/MIVisionX-applications.png" /></p>